EloiStree/GurubashiWorldOfWarcraftHardcore/Note/2025_11_23/ReadMe.md

 DataDir = "~/server_files/build/core_files/data"
-echo "~ may not work then full path, check later" echo "check that your port is open on device and on modem 3306 3724 3700 8085*"
+echo "~ may not work then full path, check later" echo "check that your port is open on device and on modem 3306 3724 3700 8085*" -- To make the game free for all
+GameType = 16
+StartPlayerMoney = 100000
+StartPlayerLevel = 80